Frequently Asked Questions

 Yes, please!
 New Student Orientation and Family and Friends Weekend are two separate events and require separate registrations.

-Do I need to register my student for Family Weekend?
+Do I need to register my student for Family and Friends Weekend?

 Yes!
 Students are not "automatically" registered for Family and Friends Weekend.
 Please register all people in your party, including your CC student/s, so we can have a welcome packet and name tags ready for you when you arrive on campus.